jilt/varda-scarcity-tools/README.md

 # Varda Scarcity tools
-Built to allow floor price control for large NFT collections through DeFi Farming mechanics.
+Built to allow floor price control for large NFT collections through DeFi Farming mechanics on NEAR.
 These tools make large usage of [Open-Rpc Near Client Generator](generator) and the [Open RPC Near Token Standards](https://github.com/swappland/open-rpc-near-token-standards).
 Refer to the
 OpenRPC specification and the JSON schema specification to get started.